kant/android-mvp/README.md

 # Lifecycle Interceptors

-LifecycleInterceptors are Interfaces that will be called during following Lifecycle-Events:
+LifecycleInterceptors are Interfaces that have callbacks on following Lifecycle-Events:

 * onCreate
 * onStart